6G-SANDBOX/toolkit-installer/README.md

 ### Phase 1

+- Create new 6G-SANDBOX sites in 6G-Sandbox-Sites repository.

+### Phase 2

-- Adding the 6GSandbox marketplace to OpenNebula if not present.
+- Adding the 6G-SANDBOX marketplace to OpenNebula if not present.
 - Refreshing the list of available appliances in the marketplace.

-### Phase 2
+### Phase 3

 - Downloading base required appliances: Ubuntu, OneKE, 6GSANDBOX-core.
 The user is able to select version and datastore for each one.

-#### Phase 2.1 <!-- omit in toc -->

 - Instantiation of the 6GSANDBOX-core appliance.
 The user will be prompted for the required parameters.
 Pending to add further healthchecks.

-### Phase 3
+### Phase 4

 - Donwloading and scanning the 6G Library repository for appliances.
 - Matching the found appliances with the ones present in the 6G-SANDBOX Marketplace.
 - Console dialog, asking the installer which component appliances  wants to import into the datastore.
 The appliances shown are the ones matching.

-### Phase 4 => Pending

-- Create a form with information included in the SITES repository
-  - ID of the networks
-  - ID of the images
-  - ID of the services
-- From a jinja template, generate the associated SITES file to be uploaded to private repo
-- Push the new site to github
-  - TBD: You have to encrypt the info of the sites so that they are not seen with each other to avoid security flaws.
-This is easy using Ansible encrypt/decrypt.
-This way the repository can be made public, and we avoid additional configuration in Jenkins to clone and push private repos.
-  - Each SITE must keep their master key to decrypt their file and configure it in their Jenkins

 ### Phase 5